The Esteemed Gentleman Articles

 Here is how to properly light and toast the foot of a cigar:

-Choose Your Cigar
+Choosing Your Cigar

-Cut Your Cigar
+Properly Cutting Your Cigar

 Some smokers claim that a punch-cut cigar has a more intense flavour since the draw area is smaller and the smoke is concentrated, others claim V-cuts provide more flavour by exposing more of the tobacco's surface area, and yet others view a straight cut as the most traditional and only way to cut a cigar.

-However you decide to cut your cigar, remember to never cut past the cap (the 2 or 3 lines on the cap of the cigar).
-You should only remove enough of the cap to get a decent draw.
-We recommend drawing on your cigar before lighting it—this is called a 'cold draw'—to ensure it's to your liking.
-If it's still too tight, cut a tiny bit more off the cap or use a small, thin tool like a Perfect Draw Tool or nubber to create a tiny hole through the length of the cigar.
+We recommend drawing on your cigar before lighting it—this is called a 'cold draw'—to ensure it is not too tight.
+If the draw is still too tight, cut a sliver more off the cap or use a small, thin tool like a Perfect Draw Tool or straightened paper clip to bore a tiny hole through the length of the cigar.

 Light Your Cigar With An Odourless Flame